 Gluten-Free Pear and Raspberry Cake

-- 2 medium-sized pears peeled, cored and chopped (ensure not too ripe *)
+- 2 medium-sized pears peeled, cored and chopped.
+See Note 1.

 - icing/confectioners' sugar for dusting

 - to serve: whipped cream and fresh raspberries optional

 - Grease and line the base and sides of a 22cm spring-form tin.Pre-heat the oven to 180C/350F.